Goodbye to Halos is a queer fantasy adventure webcomic started in November 2015 by Valerie Halla.

 Oh, and most characters have animal ears and tails.

 One major focus of the story is exploring human relationships that don't fall into neat categories (for instance, when two people fall somewhere between "friends" and "romantic partners".)

 The comic can be found here.
-The author has also writen a side story, Animal Girlfriends, which focuses on secondary character Fran and her two partners and which, unlike the comic, contains explicitely sexual scenes.
+The author has also written a side story, Animal Girlfriends, which focuses on secondary character Fran and her two partners and which, unlike the comic, contains explicitly sexual scenes.
 No connection with a certain video game franchise.

 Goodbye to Halos contains examples of:

 - Action Girl: Fenic uses her powers to fight thieves and bullies in Market Square.

 - All-Loving Hero: Fenic openly asks "Is it weird if I want to love everyone?"

 - Ambiguously Human: Fenic, to the surprise of the Wilder around her.
 Turns out she's part Shade and part Wilder.

 - She later has a vision of a similar character.